 Our 8.5 MW field in the Agahozo-Shalom Youth Village increased Rwanda’s electricity generation by 6%.

 Our 22.5 MW solar field in Glynn County, Georgia has been operational since 2016.

-We have received our first licence for a grid-connected solar project in the PA controlled West Bank.
+We have received our first licence for a grid-connected solar project in the PA.
 This 6 MW solar PV project is located in Ramadeen south of Hebron.
 More projects are awaiting approval.

-We have started the development of several grid-scale solar PV plants in Kenya.
-They are located in Narok, Laikipia and Kwale county and could provide the electricity needs of 45,000 Kenyan households.
+We are developing two grid-scale solar PV plants in Kenya.
+They are located in Narok and Kwale county.

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.

 Roughly 88% of Burundians live in rural areas and a mere 1% of them have access to electricity.
 Our first mini-grid initiative in the Mubuga Village will serve as a pilot-program to be rolled out to communities that need it most.
 We are also running a solar street lighting program.

 Together with a host of international partners we expect our 10 MW project to greatly enhance Benin’s development prospects